Phillezi/kthcloud-cli/README.md

       - dbdata:/var/lib/postgresql/data
 ```

 > [!NOTE]
-> The above example is just an example to showcase what is supported.
-It does not provide a functional application, the database will just run sleep
+> The above example showcases what is supported but does not provide a functional application.
+The database service will simply run the `sleep` command.

 The tool will create two deployments and set up their environment variables, port, start commands and persistent storage.